fbpx

 Perhaps the disconnect is cultural.
 To my grandparents, immigrants from Wales and Northern Ireland, gardening was the natural order of things – it was just what you did.
 They settled in a small house in Bethlehem, Pennsylvania and grew food in a community garden near the grade school.
 At home they grew flowers.
 My mother and her three siblings grew up with fresh, in-season produce on the table most nights, even though it was the height of the first depression.
 When my parents built a house in the suburbs in the 1950’s, a garden was an automatic for the backyard (and guess who took care of it from the time he could hoist a shovel?).
 And of course, my mother’s siblings also had food gardens wherever they lived.
 Much of what we learned about growing food and flowers was wisdom passed down from parent to child, a beautiful tradition.

-Related Post: How to Grow Cabbage in Your Garden
+Related Post: How To Attract Bees To Your Garden

 What can we gardeners achieve as a group?